aveniegeorges/ELK-Stack-Project/19-SIEMs-2/readme.md

   - Conceive of two more rules in "plain english".
   - Hint: Look for other fields that indicate the attacker.

+      You can create two others rules based off of 'user_agent' and 'bytes'.
+The recurring user agent is "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.2; SV1; .NET CLR 2.0.50727987787; InfoPath.1)." and the recurring byte amount is 65748.

+        Both rule descriptions would be as follows:
+        "Block all incoming HTTP traffic where the useragent is "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.2; SV1; .NET CLR 2.0.50727987787; InfoPath.1)."
+        "Block all incoming HTTP traffic where the bytes amount is 65748."

 ### Guidelines for your Submission: